Rongronggg9/RSS-to-Telegram-Bot/docs/advanced-settings.md

 [^8]: Use with caution.
 If enabled, the bot manager can bypass the permission check before manipulating any users'/channels'/groups' subscriptions.
 The command format is like `/sub @username`, `/sub +9999999999` (ordinary user) or `/sub -1009999999999` (channel/group).
 Should only be used temporarily and be disabled after finishing the manipulation.
 This option is considered safe for bot users since the bot manager can always manipulate their subscriptions by manipulating the database manually.
 [^9]: After a user subscribes to a feed, the default monitoring interval is applied.
 [^10]: The minimal monitoring interval a user can set for a subscription.
 Note that the bot manager will not be limited by this value.
+[^11]: Once reached the limit, no more subscriptions can be created.
+However, existing subscriptions will not be removed even if reaching the limit.
+As a bot manager, you can enable `MANAGER_PRIVILEGED` mode to manually unsubscribe their subscriptions.